gmvoit/just-the-docs/index.md

 Those features of atmospheric expansion are what motivated development of ExpCGM, a simple modeling framework for a galaxy's circumgalactic medium (CGM) that explicitly accounts for atmospheric expansion as feedback energy into converts into gravitational potential energy.

 This website defines the ExpCGM framework.
-Newcomers should begin with the Essentials.
+Newcomers should begin with the [Essentials](Essentials) document.